KOY-Network/koy-documentation/docs/How to add KOY Network to Anchor Wallet.md

 ### Step 1: Open Anchor

-Open Anchor Wallet.
-At the top left corner of the interface, just to the right of the Anchor logo, is the name of the chain that you are currently signed into.
-Click the drop-down arrow beside it to open the Select Blockchain drop menu.
-Click on the Manage Blockchains button at the top of the list.
+First, open the Anchor Wallet app.
+At the top left corner of the interface, right next to the Anchor logo, you'll notice the logo of the currently active blockchain.
+Click on the drop-down arrow beside this name to reveal a drop-down menu with a list of blockchains.
+From here, you'll want to click on the `Manage Blockchains` button, which is prominently displayed at the top of the list.

 <!-- ![step 1](/img/S1.PNG)<FigureText>Fig 1.
 Anchor Wallet Chain Selector</FigureText> -->
 <img
-    src="/img/S1.PNG"
+    src="/img/steps/step_1.png"
     alt="step 1"
     style={{
       width: '400px', // Set the desired width in pixels